-As chiropractors, we are often educating our patients on the importance of good posture and how poor posture can lead to a musculoskeletal injury, such as a painful back or stiff neck.
-So its critical that we get this message across early on, and teach children how to avoid bad habits with their school bags, as this could lead to health issues later in life.
+As chiropractors, we are often educating our patients on the importance of good posture.
+How poor posture can lead to a musculoskeletal injury, such as a painful back or stiff neck.
+So it’s critical that we get this message across early on.
+We should try and teach children how to avoid bad habits with their school bags, as this could lead to health issues later in life.

 So here is some advice from the team here at Shrewsbury Chiropractic Clinic.

-· A backpack is a good example, as it allows us to distribute the weight of the bag’s contents evenly across each shoulder, so the spine is kept straight.
+- A backpack is a good example.
+The spine is kept straight if we distribute the weight of the bag’s contents evenly across each shoulder.

-· Backpacks should be worn on both shoulders.
-Children have a tendency to wear their backpacks slung over one shoulder, which defeats the point of a bag with two straps, as the load is significantly weighted on one side of the body, pulling the shoulder down and putting pressure on the neck and spine.
+- Backpacks should be worn on both shoulders.
+Children have a tendency to wear their backpacks slung over one shoulder, which defeats the point of a bag with two straps.
+Then the load is significantly weighted on one side of the body, pulling the shoulder down and putting pressure on the neck and spine.

-· Try to pick a rucksack which has adjustable shoulder straps and hip straps.
-The straps should be adjusted so that the bag is held close to the back.
+- Pick a rucksack which has adjustable shoulder straps and hip straps.
+The bag should sit close to the back.
+The rucksack should be adjusted accordingly, using the straps.
 Padding may add extra comfort when carrying a backpack.

-· The contents of the bag should also be distributed evenly, with the heavier items at the top so that the shoulders aren’t pulled backwards, creating discomfort and more imbalance.
+- Evenly distribute the contents of the bag.
+Put the heavier items at the top.
+Thus, the shoulders aren’t pulled backwards.
+This will prevent discomfort and more imbalance.